mastoj/FSharpIntro/slides/index.md

     type DestinationService() =

-* Add member the following member functions that just call the functions in the `Data` module:
+* Add the following member functions that just call the functions in the `Data` module:

     member this.GetDestinations = // add correct function call here